NuCivic/data-openFDA/README.md

 6. Call it "dkan", add this repo as the git url.
 7. Click "show ssh key" to access the server's public key. add it to your github account so the server can clone the repo.
 8. Click "Next".
 9. Select "Immediate "Deployment" for "Deploy Code Method", Check "Create Environments for Pull Requests", "Delete Pull Request Environments", and "Clone the live environment".
+Enter "openfda.nucivic.build" as the "Live Domain", and check "For new environments, create subdomains under Live Domain.".
 Fill in "docroot" for "Path to Drupal", then click "Next".
 10. Create a "live" environment, set to master branch.
 11. Click "Next" and wait for your code to clone.
 12. Select DKAN as the install profile.